Spinning Particles in Quantum Mechanics and Quantum Field Theory: Path integral representation of quantum mechanical transition amplitude: non relativistic bosonic particle

 and therefore the overall normalization must be fixed as $A = \sqrt{\frac{m}{i2\pi t}}$.
 The latter normalization is quite useful if used with {\it mode regularization} where the product~\eqref{eq:measure} is truncated to a large finite mode $M$.
 This method can be employed to compute more generic particle path integrals where interaction terms may introduce computational ambiguities.
-Namely: whenever an ambiguity appears one can always rely on the mode expansion, truncated at $M$, and then take the large limit at the very end, after having resolved the ambiguity.
-Other regularization schemes that have been adopted to such purpose are: {\it time slicing} that rely on the well-defined expression for the path integral as multiple time slices (cfr. eq.~\eqref{eq:PI-CF}) and {\it dimensional regularization} that regulates ambiguities by dimensionally extending the worldline (see~\cite{Bastianelli:2006rx} for a review on such issues).
-However dimensional regularization is a regularization that only works in the perturbative approach to the path integral, by regulating single Feynman diagrams.
-Perturbation theory within the free particle path integral is a subject that will be discussed below.
+Namely: whenever an ambiguity appears one can always rely on the mode expansion, truncated at $M$, and then take the large limit at the very end, after having resolved the ambiguities.
+Other regularization schemes that have been adopted to such purpose are: {\it time slicing} that rely on the well-defined expression for the path integral as multiple time slices (cfr.
+Eq.~\eqref{eq:PI-CF}) and {\it dimensional regularization} that regulates ambiguities by dimensionally extending the worldline (see~\cite{Bastianelli:2006rx} for a review on such issues).